nickredding/cordova-plugin-apple-watch-link/README.md

 //			msgData is the message payload

 //	error = function(errorString)
-//		Invoked when an error occured and the message could not be delivered
+//		Invoked when an error occured
 //			errorString = string describing the error
 //		If the Watch is unavailable errorString will be "unavailable"
 //		If the session was reset errorString will be "sessionreset"
 //		If the Watch session has not completed initialization errorString
 //			will be "uninitialized"
-//		Errors are logged regardless of whether an error function is provided
+//		Errors are logged regardless of whether an error
+//			function is provided
 ```
 **Note:** the msgData sent to the Swift layer and returned to the success function is a clone of the object submitted to the sendDataMessage function.